-The prequel novella to The Sentinel Trilogy, Viper, will soon be reprinted with a new cover and a new title, Vanguard!
+Book 4 of The Sentinel Trilogy, Viper, will soon be reprinted with a new cover and a new title, Vanguard!

-It’s still the same story of how Jet Valinor and Sorvashti of the Ironhide clan met, six years before the beginning of Sentinel.
+Yes!
+I’ve made a few minor updates, but it’s still the same story of how Jet Valinor and Sorvashti of the Ironhide clan met, six years before the beginning of Sentinel.

-When I first conceptualized this prequel novella, it was mainly Jet’s story.
+When I first conceptualized this novella, it was mainly Jet’s story.
 I wanted to keep the theme of naming books in the series after the aether gift of the central character of each book.
 For example, Sentinel is named after Darien’s gift, Arbiter is named after Jet’s, and Sage is named after Teravyn’s.